This information is correct at the time of publishing (22nd May 2020)

 Do I need to self-isolate?

-If you live on your own and develop a new continuous cough and/or a temperature/fever you must self-isolate for 7 days.
+If you live on your own and develop a new continuous cough and/or a temperature/fever and/or anosmia (loss of taste/smell) you must self-isolate for 7 days.
 If you live with others and someone in your household develops symptoms the whole household must isolate for 14 days.

-Everyone must make an effort with social distancing for the next 12 weeks.
+Everyone must make an effort with social distancing.
 For the latest updates, visit the self-isolation guidance and social distancing guidance on the government website.

 I need a medical report - will this be affected?